-Cisco multiplied the impact of our investment by helping MIND pilot ST Math software in school districts and connecting MIND with City Year, a community partner that provides tutoring and mentoring to high-risk students.
+Cisco multiplied the impact of our investment by helping MIND pilot ST Math software in school districts and connecting MIND with City Year and Citizen Schools, 2 of our community partners that support high-risk students.
 Students using ST Math deeply understand math, develop perseverance and problem-solving skills, and become life-long learners prepared for success.

 - Students at 22 pilot schools in Virginia tripled growth in math proficiency on standardized tests, compared to schools not using ST Math.

 - Teachers say ST Math helps their students become more self-confident, whether they are low performers or high achievers.